 By the time school starts, a child is expected to know how to recognize and spell his or her name, which is why, in the year before kindergarten, I make these name puzzles for each of my preschoolers.

-We know that children learn best when several of their senses are engaged, so I like to use textured patterned wallpaper samples when I’m making a name puzzle.
+We know that children learn best when several of their senses are engaged, so I like to use textured, patterned wallpaper samples when I’m making a name puzzle.
 I cut each letter from a different sample of wallpaper.
-This adds visual interest and a sensory element to the activity.
+This patterns and colours of the paper add visual interest and the different textures of the paper add a sensory element to the activity.

 Wall paper samples are great in the kids’ craft room!
-Use them for any crafts that you’d normally use scrapbooking paper.
-These samples are much sturdier and less likely to rip.
-And they’re FAR less expensive than fancy, patterned craft paper.
+Use them for any crafts that you’d normally use scrapbook paper.
+Wall paper is much sturdier and less likely to rip than scrapbook paper is.

 What can you use instead of wall paper samples?

 Construction paper, scrapbook paper, fabric or card stock can also add colour and interest to your puzzle pieces.

 To make your name puzzle, simply cut out the letters of your child’s name to trace onto your coloured paper.
 I drew my letter free-hand but if you’d rather use a template, you can visit Quality-Kids-Crafts.com and print your letters off.

 Once you have your letters cut out, glue them to a sturdy piece of cardboard (like a cereal box), leaving a generous amount of space between each letter.
 Then cut the letters apart in “jigsaw” fashion.

 Now, hand the puzzle over to your little one and let them have some fun, piecing their name together.
 I love watching the Hooligans try to figure their puzzles out the first time.
 There’s lots of twisting and turning and re-arranging of letters.
 The second time is usually a bit easier, and by the time they’ve done their puzzle a half dozen times or so, they’re old pros!